TIBCOSoftware/snappydata/docs/howto/connect_oss_vis_client_tools.md

 2. Choose an appropriate installer for the corresponding operating system.
 For example, for Linux Debian package, download from [this link](https://dbeaver.io/files/dbeaver-ce_latest_amd64.deb).
 3. Run the corresponding commands that are specified in the **Install** section on the Download page.

-### Starting the LDAP Server

-To start the LDAP server, do the following:

-1. From the terminal, go to the location of ldap-test-server: <br> `cd $SNAPPY_HOME/store/ldap-test-server`
-2. Run the following command to build: <br>`./gradlew build`
-3. Run the script: <br>`./start-ldap-server.sh auth.ldif`<br>
-	This starts the LDAP server and prints the LDAP conf.
-The printed LDAP conf contains the username and password of LDAP that should be used to connect from DBeaver.
-Copy this into all the conf files of TIBCO ComputeDB.
-4. Start the TIBCO ComputeDB cluster.

 ### Connecting to TIBCO ComputeDB from DBeaver
 4. Launch DBeaver and click **New database connection**.
 5. Select **Hadoop / Big Data** section from the left.